KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:169`

 **Description**:
-The `delete_lead` method is designed to remove a lead from the system, identified by the `lead_id`, after verifying the user's access permissions through the `check_access` function.
+The `delete_lead` method is used to delete a specific lead from the system using the provided 'lead_id'.
+It is likely called by an administrator or a user with sufficient permissions, as it checks for access before proceeding with the deletion.

 ---